‘Frasier’ returns to TV but you don’t need to be a superfan of the original to laugh at its jokes

 A few years later, Cristalli read that Grammer was interested in reviving the character.
 He had his agent send a sample script and examples from his “Frasier”-centric Twitter feed to Grammer’s team.
 He was eventually hired alongside “How I Met Your Mother” writer Chris Harris to be co-showrunners of a new “Frasier” series, debuting Oct.
 12 on Paramount+.

 This “Frasier” stars Grammer in the title role of the high-brow psychiatrist, as he moves back to Boston.
-His son Freddy is now grown, working as a firefighter, and Frasier realizes he needs to prioritize their relationship (much in the way the character set out to connect with his father, played by John Mahoney, in the original.)
+His son Freddy is now grown, working as a firefighter, and Frasier realizes he needs to prioritize their relationship (much in the way the character set out to connect with his retired police officer father, played by John Mahoney, in the original).
 He also begins a new career as a professor at Harvard.

 Writing for the character is a fun challenge, said Harris, because “when you think of Frasier Crane speaking, you think of flowery language.”
 Because of time constraints, every line can’t be in Frasier-speak.
 “We save those moments for certain times,” said Harris.